Holo-Host/web-sdk/README.md

   authFormCustomization?: {
     // The name of the hosted hApp.
 Currently shows up as "appName Login" appName?: string
-    // The name of the publisher.
-(The person paying for the hosting of the hApp.)
-Currently shows up as "published by publisherName" publisherName?: string
     // The URL of the hApp logo.
 Currently displayed on a white background with no `width` or `height` constraints. logoUrl?: string
     // Determines whether the "REGISTRATION CODE" field is shown.
     //
-    // Set this to `true` if your hApp does not require any Membrane Proofs. skipRegistration?: boolean
-    // If specified, there will be an info "(?)" button next to the "REGISTRATION CODE" field that when clicked, will open `infoLink` in a new tab. infoLink?: string
+    // Set this to `true` if you want to prompt the user for a registration code that will be passed directly to your happ as a mem_proof (ie, not using a memproof server).
+This field does nothing if the membraneProofServer option (see below) is set. requireRegistrationCode?: boolean
     // Publishers may provide a "Membrane Proof Server" if they want control over sign-ups of new agents in the hApp.
     //
     // If `membraneProofServer` is not specified, then the "REGISTRATION CODE" field will be base64 decoded and passed as a Membrane Proof when installing the DNA for the hApp.